- What is an Airbnb Payment Scam?

 Always Pay Through the Platform

-The only occasions where you might be asked to pay other charges in person would be for resort fees, security deposits, cleaning fees, or local occupancy tax.
+The only occasions you might be asked to pay other charges in person would be for resort fees, security deposits, cleaning fees, or local occupancy tax.
 Hosts must disclose these additional charges in a price breakdown before you book.

 Do Not Take Messages Offline